 We are committed to providing an excellent quality of curriculum delivery.
 We believe that numeracy and literacy are foundational for success of every child’s education.
 Our mathematics programme is systematically structured to enable children to make informed choices in their mathematical reasoning.
 The English programme is also structured in such a way as to insure that children develop a solid base of knowledge and skills which will enable them to communicate proficiently and effectively throughout the curriculum.

-The teaching of English incorporates reading, visual language, process writing, handwriting, spelling, grammar, and comprehension.
+The teaching of English incorporates reading, visual language, process writing, handwriting, spelling, grammar, synonyms, antonymns and comprehension.
 In response to declining literacy standards apparent in the New Zealand public education system the Hare Krishna School is employing a strong phonetic/linguistic approach to teaching reading to ensure that children learn the decoding skills – so essential in learning to read – in a systematic and effective manner.

 The teaching of numeracy is approached in a similar manner to that of literacy – there is a strong emphasis on the systematic development and acquisition of basic knowledge and strategies as exemplified in the recent Ministry initiatives of the Numeracy Project.
 The knowledge and strategies acquired in the foundational years enables children to make appropriate mathematical choices and encourages them to become confident and competent in solving mathematical problems.
+More advanced concepts like area of a circle will be taught too.

 Sastra involves the study of Vedic scriptures such as Bhagavad-gita, Srimad-Bhagavatam, Caitanya-caritamrita, Mahabharata, and Ramayana to provide the children with a strong understanding of the philosophy and practice of Krishna consciousness so that they in turn may teach it to others.
 As well as studying particular themes and learning key Sanskrit verses and translations, the children hear scriptural narratives and participate in class discussions.